I went on a 60 day dressing well challenge to see if changing what I wear could change my life. The answer shocked me to the core.

 I learned to pay attention on basics.
 I made sure to have stable clothing articles such as a basic white t-shirt and a basic black t-shirt that allowed me to mix and match with different bottoms.

 I learned to make several outfits from the same clothing article.
-For example, to use laying to morph a dress into a skirt.
+For example, to use layering to morph a dress into a skirt.
 That way I extend the usage of the clothing articles in my closet.
 My favorite trick I learned is to take a special occasion dress and turn it into an everyday dress by adding a shirt or button cardigan on top.
 To bring some of that fantasy life into my daily life.
 Yes! even sequin numbers were invited to play in my challenge.

 I learned interesting color combinations.
 Which colors go with which.
 When in doubt I matched everything with either white, black or beige.
 That kept it safe for me.